ChrisStoneham/sql-docs/docs/relational-databases/replication/lesson-3-configuring-distribution.md

 4. Click **OK** to create the login.

 5. Repeat steps 1-4 to create a login for the local repl_logreader account.
-This login must also be mapped to users that are members of the **db_owner** fixed database role in the **distribution** and **AdventureWorks** databases.
+This login must also be mapped to users that are members of the **db_owner** fixed database role in the **distribution** and [!INCLUDE[ssSampleDBobject](../../includes/sssampledbobject-md.md)] databases.

 6. Repeat steps 1-4 to create a login for the local repl_distribution account.
 This login must be mapped to a user that is a member of the **db_owner** fixed database role in the **distribution** database.

 7. Repeat steps 1-4 to create a login for the local repl_merge account.
-This login must have user mappings in the **distribution** and **AdventureWorks** databases.
+This login must have user mappings in the **distribution** and [!INCLUDE[ssSampleDBobject](../../includes/sssampledbobject-md.md)] databases.

 ## See Also
 [Configure Distribution](../../relational-databases/replication/configure-distribution.md)